HALSTOCK VILLAGE SHOP Phone: 01935 891 781

 Sunday 8.00am to 12.00 noon

-Any profits are ploughed back into the community through Halstock Village Trust.
+Any surplus profits are ploughed back into the community through Halstock Village Trust.

 The shop has been operating in its present format since 1st February 2013.

-It is managed on a day to day basis by the manager, Barry Dennis and two assistant managers, Rachel Hamlin and Penny Whittingham, with oversight from the Shop Committee of Halstock Village Shop limited.
+It is managed on a day to day basis by the manager, Barry Dennis and two assistant managers, Graham Bryan and Penny Whittingham, with oversight from the Shop Committee of Halstock Village Shop limited.

-Additional help in running the shop comes from a team of volunteers, who generally work between three and eight hours a week.
+Additional help in running the shop comes from a team of between 12 and 20 volunteers, who generally work between three and eight hours a week.

-There has been a community owned shop in Halstock in various locations for twenty-five years.
+There has been a community owned shop in Halstock in various locations since 1991.

-Tony Woodroffe on behalf of the Community Shop Committee
+On behalf of the Community Shop Committee.
+January 7 2018